LoganMunoz16/knight-chess-reachability/README.md

 ## Operation
 This repository contains a single source code file.
 As such, the recommended way of compiling and running this program (at least in an Ubuntu environment) is pasted below.

+**NOTE**: If you wish to change the starting and ending squares for this algorithm, please look at the source code and change the values on lines 343 and 344 however you wish.

 First, compile the rust source file using rustc:
 ```
 rustc knight-chess-reachability.rs -o test